seangone/TwitterMining/README.md

 - Showcase
     - [http://18.144.22.172/](http://18.144.22.172/)

-I got problems with spark deployment on EC2 (not enough budget for Hadoop) so I am now working on the showcase using Python.
+I got problems with spark deployment on EC2 (not enough budget for Hadoop) so I am now working on the part of calculating using pure Python.

 ## Frontend